 - people who have had gastric bypass surgery

 - people who have a disease that affects the intestines and makes it difficult for the body to absorb nutrients, such as Crohn’s disease

 Your doctor may also want you to do a 25-hydroxy vitamin D test if they’ve already diagnosed you with a vitamin D deficiency and want to see if treatment is working.

 Your doctor will tell you not to eat anything for four to eight hours before the test.

 The 25-hydroxy vitamin D test requires a common blood test.
-Your doctor or a lab technician will draw blood from a vein in your arm using a needle.
+Your healthcare provider will draw blood from a vein in your arm using a needle.
 A quick finger prick will more than likely provide enough for a blood sample in children and infants.

 Results will depend on your age, sex, and the testing methods used.
 Results can also slightly vary from lab to lab.